letmaik/rawpy/README.md

 .github/scripts/build-windows.ps1
 ```
 The above will download all build dependencies (including a Python installation)
-and is fully configured through the three environment variables.
+and is fully configured through the four environment variables.
+Set `USE_CONDA = '0'` to build within an existing Python environment.

 ### NumPy Dependency